305th Air Mobility Wing returns home after historic KC-46 deployment

-JOINT BASE MCGUIRE-DIX-LAKEHURST, N.J. — Members of the 305th Air Mobility Wing recently returned home after supporting a milestone seven-month contingency operation, accomplishing the largest and longest KC-46 deployment in the platform’s nascent history.
+JOINT BASE MCGUIRE-DIX-LAKEHURST, N.J. — Members of the 305th Air Mobility Wing recently returned home after supporting a milestone seven-month contingency deployment.

 The wing initially deployed a Mission Generation Force Element (MGFE), an integrated package of aircrew, operations, equipment and maintenance personnel.
 When combined underneath this force structure, they can maintain, generate, and fly sorties from anywhere in the world under one commander.
 Due to unprecedented events in theater, the MGFE surged to the size of an Air Force group, uniting top KC-46 and KC-135 warfighters from across the Total Force.

-The 305 AMW led and partnered with KC-46 and KC-135 air refueling teams and personnel from 16 Active Duty, Reserve and National Guard units, forming the largest Air Force MGFE in theater and the only MGFE to employ two major weapons systems.
+The 305 AMW partnered with KC-46 and KC-135 air refueling units and personnel from 16 Active Duty, Reserve and National Guard wings, forming the largest Air Force MGFE in theater and the only MGFE to employ two major weapons systems.

 “The Total Force teamwork was outstanding,” said Senior Master Sgt.
 Charles Taylor, MGFE senior enlisted leader.
 “We leveraged the Guard and Reserve’s experienced KC-135 personnel, as well as the KC-46’s advanced mission system avionics to overcome international hostilities and employ both fleets of aircraft at a breakneck pace, ensuring maneuverability for the entire joint force.”